-The Nursing Department is dedicated to the preparation of individuals to meet the health care needs of the public.
+The Nursing Program is dedicated to the preparation of individuals to meet the health care needs of the public.
 Graduate nurses will be able to use essential knowledge, attitudes, skills, and technology to meet the healthcare needs of patients, families, and communities while recognizing the need for an individualized plan of care.
 Faculty members strive to incorporate essential competencies for nurse educators while preparing graduates who will become the future of the nursing profession.

 Program Student Learning Outcomes (pdf)